maestro-server/webdocs/docs/installing/index.rst

 Spin up the API server in a different server
 ********************************************

-By default the client server uses the same domain name to connect into server api, websocket and analytics front api; However if you like to switch this configuration you can use env vars the specific all api urls.
+By default the client server uses the same domain name to connect into server api, websocket and analytics front api; However if you like to switch this configuration you can use env vars to set all urls.

 By default if you run the client service over ``//example.maestro``, the client will try to access the server api by ``//example.maestro:8888``, the analytic front by ``//example.maestro:9999`` and the websocket by ``ws(s)//example.maestro:8000``